-Our freedom from sin is a completely free gift from God (grace) but it is not without cost.
+Our freedom from sin is a completely free gift from God (grace) but it is not free.
 It cost the life of the Son of God.
-Now a life lived for God is a life full of responsibility.
+Now a life lived for God is a life with responsibility.

 We live in God’s Kingdom, sharing the Good News about Jesus, doing the things that need to be done – not to get to heaven, but because we are going to heaven!